-2-93.2 Complaint Procedures Regarding Alleged Violations Of The Sunshine Ordinance.
+2-93.2 - Complaint Procedures Regarding Alleged Violations of the Sunshine Ordinance.

-- (a) A complainant must file a complaint no more than 15 days after an alleged violation of the Sunshine Ordinance. - (b) Upon filing of an official complaint form (including submittal of all evidence) with the City Clerk's Office, the complainant and the City (as respondent) shall appear at a hearing scheduled no later than thirty (30) business days.
+- a.
+A complainant must file a complaint no more than fifteen (15) days after an alleged violation of the Sunshine Ordinance. - b.
+Upon filing of an official complaint form (including submittal of all evidence) with the City Clerk's Office, the complainant and the City (as respondent) shall appear at a hearing scheduled no later than thirty (30) business days.
 During this hearing the Commission will provide the parties with the chance to present evidence and make arguments.
-The Commission will render a formal written decision on the matter within fourteen (14) business days of the conclusion of the hearing.

-(c) No complaint will be accepted by the Commission against a member of the City Council or an officially declared candidate within forty-five (45) days of a City election.
+The Commission will render a formal written decision on the matter within fourteen (14) business days of the conclusion of the hearing. - c.
+No complaint will be accepted by the Commission against a member of the City Council or an officially declared candidate within forty-five (45) days of a City election.

-2-93.3 Cure And Correction.
+2-93.3 - Cure and Correction.

-Nothing in this Ordinance shall prevent a body from curing or correcting an action.
+Nothing in this article shall prevent a body from curing or correcting an action.
 A body shall cure and correct an action by placing the challenged action on a subsequent meeting agenda for separate determinations of whether to cure and correct the challenged action and, if so, whether to affirm or supersede the challenged action after first taking any new public testimony.
 The time limits of the Brown Act shall not be tolled pending any action to cure an alleged violation of the Sunshine Ordinance.

-2-93.4 Responsibility For Administration.
+2-93.4 - Responsibility for Administration.